aaronlmathis/pySQLExport-gui/README.md

 ## Overview

-**pySQLExport-gui** is a cross-platform graphical application designed to pull SQL data from MySQL and PostgreSQL databases and export it to various formats including CSV, JSON, HTML, XML, Excel, and more.
+**pySQLExport-gui** is a cross-platform graphical application designed to pull SQL data from MySQL and PostgreSQL databases and export it to various formats including CSV, JSON, HTML, XML, Excel, Parquet, HDF5, and more.
 Built using PyQt6, it provides an intuitive interface for managing database connections, running queries, and exporting data.

 ## Features

 - **Cross-Platform:** Runs on Windows, macOS, and Linux.
 - **Database Support:** Connects to both MySQL and PostgreSQL databases.
-- **Data Export:** Export query results to multiple formats including CSV, JSON, HTML, XML, and Excel.
+- **Data Export:** Export query results to multiple formats including CSV, JSON, HTML, XML, Parquet, HDF5, and Excel.
 - **GUI:** Easy-to-use graphical user interface built with PyQt6.
 - **Data Management:** Support for appending data to existing results or replacing them, with options to handle duplicates.